jaeyk/jaeyk.github.io/index.md

 <img class="profile-picture" src="profile.png">

 Hello!
 I am a senior data scientist at Safety Net Innovations Lab at [Code for America](https://codeforamerica.org/people/jae-yeon-kim/) and a research fellow at [the SNF Agora Institute](https://snfagora.jhu.edu/person/jae-yeon-kim/) and [P3 Lab](https://www.p3researchlab.org/our_team) at Johns Hopkins University.

-I serve on the advisory council of [the Summer Institute in Computational Social Science](https://sicss.io/people).
-I have a Ph.D. in political science from UC Berkeley, where I was a senior data science fellow at D-Lab.
-Since 2020, I have been working on the Mapping Modern Agora project (incubated at the SNF Agora) that utilizes big data and machine learning to map the U.S. civil society at scale.
-Before joining Code for America, I was an assistant professor of data science at the KDI School in South Korea.
-I helped to create the country's first public policy data science program.
+I have a Ph.D. in political science from UC Berkeley.
+During my time there, I was a senior data science fellow at [D-Lab](https://dlab.berkeley.edu/home) and a data science education fellow for the [Data Science Discovery Program](https://data.berkeley.edu/discovery).
+Since 2020, I have been part of [the Mapping Modern Agora project](https://snfagora.jhu.edu/project/mapping-the-modern-agora/) (incubated at the SNF Agora Institute) that utilizes big data and machine learning to map the U.S. civil society at scale.
+Prior to joining Code for America, I was an assistant professor of data science at the KDI School in South Korea, where I helped create the country's first public policy data science program.

+I am a member of the advisory council for [the Summer Institute in Computational Social Science (SICSS)](https://sicss.io/people).
+I participated in the 2019 SICSS-Princeton and co-organized the first SICSS events in the Bay Area (co-hosted by UC Berkeley and Stanford) and South Korea (co-hosted by KAIST and KDI School).

 ## Research agenda